JGarnica22/PSlab/ATACseq_analysis/README.md

 You can use BAM, SAM or fastq files (any variant) as input files.
 We will be using compressed fastq files (_your_file.fastq.gz_), as they will be decompressed and analyzed subsequently.

 ### FastQC output
-`FastQC` analysis provides some summary graphs to quicky evalute the quality of your data.
+`FastQC` analysis provides some summary graphs to quickly evalute the quality of your data.
 Results can be exported to an HTML based report or to a PDF file.
 In this pipeline all graphs generated for all libraries are included in a single PDF file.

 The graphs included are:
 * Basic Statistics